orcasgit/django-fernet-fields/doc/index.rst

 ``django-fernet-fields`` supports `Django`_ 1.8.2 and later on Python 2.7, 3.3,
 3.4, pypy, and pypy3.

-PostgreSQL and SQLite are currently the only databases with built-in support;
-support for other database backends should be easy to add.
+PostgreSQL is fully supported; SQLite is supported except for indexing and unique constraints on encrypted fields.
+Support for other database backends could easily be added (though indexing/unique support is only possible on databases that support indexes on expressions).

 .. _Django: http://www.djangoproject.com/